cfpb/design-system/docs/pages/video.md

   * **Zooming** - Avoid zooming during a shot.
 Zooms are artificial and do not mimic the natural way we see the world, and therefore often degrade the quality of a given shot.

   * **B-roll Footage** – Capture a wide variety of shots at every opportunity, even of the same scene or action.
-For each scene, you should try to capture a variety of different focal lengths (close ups, medium, wide shots, etc.) and different camera angles.
+For each scene you should try to capture a variety of different focal lengths (close ups, medium, wide shots, etc.) and different camera angles.
 This makes your footage more interesting and provides options for your editor.

-  * **Establishing Shots** – When filming, always try to establish a scene or a sense of location by getting a wide shot of the environment, first.
+  * **Establishing Shots** – When filming, always try to establish a scene or a sense of location by getting a wide shot of the environment first.
 This could be a room, building, or other image that provides context.
 Typically, an establishing shot or wide shot will begin and end a sequences of shots when editing.

   * **Handheld Footage** – This allows a director of photography to capture a variety of shots quickly and follow the action.
 This is also known as ‘run and gun.’